 With the introduction of lasers, minor soft tissue surgeries can be carried out without using scalpels or relying on stitches and electrocautery to control post-operative bleeding.

-Lasers allow surgeries to be performed with greater precision.
+Dental lasers are precision instuments and therefore allow greater precision during surgical procedures.
 There is typically less bleeding and a lower incidence of post-operative discomfort and complications.
 This means that there is less down-time for the patient, and they can get back to normal activities more quickly.
 Laser surgery often gives more predictable surgical outcomes.

 Can Dental Lasers Be Used For Other Purposes?